Balingoan

-Balingoan, officially the Municipality of Balingoan (Lungsod sa Balingoan; Bayan ng Balingoan), is a 5th class municipality in the province of Misamis Oriental, Philippines.
-According to the 2020 census, it has a population of 11,020 people.
+Balingoan, officially the Municipality of Balingoan (Lungsod sa Balingoan; Bayan ng Balingoan), is a municipality in the province of Misamis Oriental, Philippines.
+According to the 2024 census, it has a population of 11,896 people.

 History

 Formerly part of Talisayan, it gained independence on March 1, 1952.
 According to the local legend, it derived its name from the word "baling ni juan" (John's Fishing Net), which later on became simply as "Balingoan".